Taiwrash/trigra/website/src/content/docs/getting-started/quickstart.md

 ---
 title: Quick Start
-description: Get TRIGRA running on your cluster in 5 minutes
+description: Get Trigra running on your cluster in 5 minutes
 ---

 # Quick Start

-Get TRIGRA up and running on your Kubernetes cluster in under 5 minutes.
+Get Trigra up and running on your Kubernetes cluster in under 5 minutes.

 ## Prerequisites